 I should be sorry to see them go, hi ho, I should be sorry to see them go...

 As for those Elves that still remained.
 We are not sure what this decision did to the Yeqitari Elves, but we know that, in the West, the Elves diminished ever further in both bodily and political powers.
-Slowly, the Elves do not return when they die.
-They are not reincarnated: they remain in Ciborium's Halls, weary of the pains of the world.
+The Elves do not as often return when they die.
+They are not reincarnated: they remain in Morrôs's Halls, weary of the pains of the world.
 But they will return after the End of the World, reborn and rejuvenated.

 On the Yeqitari

 In days past there were many more groups and clans within the numbers of the Eastern Elves, but with the ending of the Wars of Hate they were diminished.
-Nevertheless, the four mightiest peoples of the Yeqitari Elves remain to this day, and they were the mightiest in the Elder Days.
+Nevertheless, the four mightiest peoples of the Yeqitari Elves remain to this day.
 They are the Parasquen, a race of dark or ashy skinned Elves; the Yan, wealthiest and most numerous of all the Elven race, including the Itie'lman; the Naharaim, a race of folk most interested in steam and metal, they have sometimes been called Dwarrow though this is a misnomer, the Devil Prince Qumran enjoyed their company very much; the Genunogora, a people of coagulation and disintegration, full of wisdom and knowledge; and the Altaic, who were sundered from a greater people called the Altresdolhn, and never had great love for the Seat of Judgement, although they followed all he decreed.

 Though their powers are far diminished than in the Elder Days, they still retain their kingdoms and have large populations.
 These Elves do not seem to have as great a magical ability as their Western counterparts.
 There have even been reports of the Eastern Elves dying of old age, although these are likely exaggerated.